garrettbland/garrettbland.com/posts/adding-volumne-storage-to-digital-ocean-droplet.md

 ---
-pageTitle: Adding Volume Storage to Digital Ocean Droplet
+title: Adding Volume Storage to Digital Ocean Droplet
+published: June 11, 2020
 ---

-# Adding Volume Storage to Digital Ocean Droplet

-_Published June 11, 2020_

 I use Digital Ocean for all of my server side projects.
 Lately I have been having some random issues start to pop up, and the culprit has always been disk space filling up.